Jump to:

 Available or current treatment guidelines

-Treatment of pregnancy-related low back and pelvic girdle pain includes lifestyle modifications, physical therapy, aqua therapy, support binders and belts, medications, injections, and alternative treatments.
-Lifestyle modifications include discontinuing activities that aggravate the pain, if possible.
-This may require wearing proper footwear, bending with knees instead of the back, avoiding lifting heavy objects, and other similar strategies for proper body biomechanics and ergonomics.
-Walking and exercise, similar to the pre-pregnancy level, should be encouraged.
-Physical therapy may include massage, heat, or ice with development of a home stretching program and use of a transcutaneous electrical nerve stimulator, if cleared by the obstetrician.
-Therapist-assisted exercises may not improve pelvic pain, but a consult may be valuable.20 A sacroiliac belt or maternity support belt may be helpful for pelvic girdle and low back pain.
+Therapist-assisted exercises may not improve pelvic pain, but a consult may be valuable.24 A sacroiliac belt or maternity support belt may be helpful for pelvic girdle and low back pain.
 Acetaminophen may be used as an analgesic.
 With clearance from the obstetrician, if there is tenderness on exam, topical treatments, such as lidocaine ointments or patches, and trigger point injections may be considered.
 Acupuncture has been shown to be effective in decreasing pregnancy-related pain.
-Massage, relaxation, yoga, and chiropractic care are additional alternative therapies prenatal health care and pregnant women utilize for low back pain.7 Lumbar and pelvic surgery is avoided, if possible, during pregnancy.
+Massage, relaxation, yoga, and chiropractic care are additional alternative therapies prenatal health care and pregnant women utilize for low back pain.10Lumbar and pelvic surgery is avoided, if possible, during pregnancy.
 In rare instances, surgical intervention for pubic symphysis rupture or diastasis may be warranted if symptoms persist post-partum.

-Treatment for CTS and De Quervain’s tenosynovitis is similar to that in nonpregnant patients, with lifestyle modification, splinting, therapy, medications, injections, and surgical considerations.
+Treatment for CTS and De Quervain’s Tenosynovitis is similar to that in nonpregnant patients, with lifestyle modification, splinting, therapy, medications, injections, and surgical considerations.

 Treatment for VTE is typically with anticoagulation medications, such as heparin.
 Warfarin is contraindicated in pregnancy.
-Other treatments for this and for a stroke, such as physical and/or occupational therapy, are similar to non-pregnant patients.
+Other treatments for this and a stroke, such as physical and/or occupational therapy, are similar to non-pregnant patients.

 The ultimate treatment for preeclampsia is delivery.